We have a Board of seven members who are appointed by the Governor of South Australia.

 He has completed an MBA, is a Fellow of the Australian Institute of Company Directors, and is a current member of the Super SA Board.
-He is also Chair of the Motor Accident Commission Board.
+He was previously Chair of the Motor Accident Commission Board.

-Nigel is a Graduate and Fellow of the Australian Institute of Company Directors.
-He was appointed to the Board in November 2013.
+She is a Fellow of the Australian Institute of Company Directors, and member of various law associations.
+She was appointed to the Board in February 2019.

 Narelle has more than 14 year of experience in quality management and technical management roles in South Australian food manufacturing businesses.

 She is currently a member of SA-based Macro Group Australia (formerly Macro Meats) executive management team, with responsibilities covering food safety, work health and safety, induction and training, quality, financial, animal welfare and environmental compliance.